amitfriedman12/webpack-dll-slides/PITCHME.md

 ```
 This leads to errors and huge bundles!
 ---
-### How can we use the webpack Dll plugin to solve this problem?
+### The webpack Dll plugin can solve this problem.
 The steps are simple.
 1. Create a JS file that simply requires the packages that need to be shared.
 ```javascript